sixoverground/programmers-manifesto/README.md

 ## Done is better than perfect, if all functional requirements are met.

-## Write legible, modular, performant code.
+## Always write legible, modular, performant code.

 ## Know design, respect design, and adhere to the project design.

 ## Don't reinvent the wheel.

+## Never copy and paste code unless how and why it works is fully understood.